-Luke Sophinos is the Founder and Chief Executive Officer of CourseKey.
-A self described futurist, Luke’s passion has always been building a better tomorrow.
-In the last decade, he’s founded two companies, raised millions in venture capital, worked at a seed-stage investment fund, and most notably, road camels through the Sahara Desert.
+Luke Sophinos currently serves as the Chief Executive Officer of CourseKey.
+A self described futurist, his passion has always been building a better tomorrow.
+In the last decade, he’s founded two companies, raised millions in venture capital, and worked at a seed-stage investment fund.

-Sophinos was recently named a top thirty emerging entrepreneur in the United States by Inc. Magazine and awarded as one of the top twenty-five student entrepreneurs in the United States by Entrepreneurs Organization.
-He currently holds two board seats and two patents.
-Patents include authenticating students via their mobile devices through sound and GPS in brick-n-mortar classrooms.
+He currently holds two outside board seats and has two patents pending.
+Patents include authenticating students via their mobile devices through sound, and through GPS, in brick-n-mortar classrooms.
 Luke’s board seats are with the Zahn Innovation Incubator and with the EdTech start-up, Mystro, a venture built by Rostam Zafari, the original inventor of the rapid Ebola test.
-Mystro was recently acquired for an undisclosed amount.

 Luke is on a mission to improve education through the use of simple and effective technology.

 Mr. Altman was employed by Qualcomm Incorporated for 24 years from 1989 until his retirement from the company in January 2014.
 At the time of his retirement, he was Vice Chairman of Qualcomm.